 You will be in violation of probation if you fail to comply with the court ordered probation terms.
 If probation is violated, the judge will issue a bench warrant which will be sent to law enforcement.
 You will then be arrested and brought back to court to answer for the violation of probation.

 DUI Violation of Probation Punishment

 Violating DUI probation results in additional punishment.
 This could include actual jail time instead of alternative sentencing.

-Even if you are convicted of a DUI, you can still get your case expunged.
+Even if you are convicted of a reckless driving, you can still get your case expunged.
 An expungement allows you to lawfully answer that you have never been convicted of a crime.
-To be eligible, you must have successfully completed probation, paid all you fines and fees, and completed the terms of your probation.
-DUI expungements are not mandatory but are discretionary.
-When you hire our law firm we will help you with your expungement when you become eligible so that your criminal record and history our as clean as possible moving forward in life.
+To be eligible, you must have successfully completed probation, paid all your fines and fees, and completed the terms of your probation.
+We can help you with your expungement when you become eligible so that your criminal record and history are as clean as possible.

 You don’t have to plead guilty, contact our office today for a free same day consultation

 We have successfully represented many out of state drivers accused of DUI.
 We have successfully obtained acquittals, dismissals and reductions of DUI charges and have had DMV suspensions set aside.
 Call our office today at (916) 939-3900 to speak directly to an attorney about your out of state DUI case.
 We are open 24/7/365 to answer your questions.